Select Page

 “And it came to pass, when the EVIL SPIRIT, WHICH WAS NOT OF GOD, was upon Saul, that David took a harp, and played with his hand; so Saul was refreshed, and was well, and the evil spirit departed from him” (1 Samuel 16:23, JST.
 EMPHASIS ADDED).

-A careful look at the other twenty-one verses in 1 Samuel 16 (AKJV) will reveal the ineptness of the young prophet in his efforts:
+A closer examination of the remaining twenty-one verses in 1 Samuel 16 (AKJV) exposes the shortcomings of the young prophet’s efforts:

 “But the Spirit of the Lord departed from Saul, and an EVIL SPIRIT FROM THE LORD troubled him” (1 Samuel 16:14, AKJV.
 EMPHASIS ADDED).